mandy2324/Project-2/README.md

 - The USER is given the capability of saving the MOVIES to their FAVORITES by clicking the HEART at the bottom of the MOVIE CARDS.

 - Should the USER not find a MOVIE that they want to FAVORITE, they may return HOME by clicking the 'HOME' ICON in the Upper Right and SEARCH AGAIN.
+(Future project feature).

 - The USER can click on a POSTER and be taken to a page with DETAILS about the MOVIE such as a DESCRIPTION and CRITIC REVIEWS.
+(Future project feature).

-- The USER will still be able to FAVORITE the MOVIE on this page.
+- The USER will still be able to FAVORITE the MOVIE on this page.(Future project feature).

-- When the USER is finished FAVORITING MOVIES they may RETURN HOME to view all of their FAVORITES.
+- When the USER is finished FAVORITING MOVIES they may RETURN HOME to view all of their FAVORITES(Future project feature).

 - If the USER does not want to risk their FAVORITES being changed by someone else, then the USER should click 'LOG OUT' in the Upper Right.